John MacBride: 1916 Easter Rising

-After returning permanently from Paris to Dublin in 1905 MacBride joined other Irish nationalists in preparing for an insurrection.
-Because he was so well known to the British, the leaders thought it wise to keep him outside their secret military group planning a Rising.
-As a result he happened to find himself in the midst of the Rising without notice.
+MacBride was unaware of the planning for the Rising and came across it by accident.
 He was in Dublin early on Easter Monday morning to meet his brother Dr. Anthony MacBride, who was arriving from Westport to be married on the Wednesday.
-The Major walked up Grafton St and saw Thomas MacDonagh in uniform and leading his troops.
+MacBride walked up Grafton St and saw Thomas MacDonagh in uniform and leading his troops.
 He offered his services and was appointed second-in-command at the Jacob's factory.